-At one time I identified mostly with Linus but, as the years wore on like cotton, I softened to the rest of the gang.
+At one time I identified mostly with the intellect of Linus but, as the years wore on like cotton, I softened to the rest of the gang.
 Charlie Brown grew more important to me.

 Lessons in humility and perseverance were not lost in the enduring humor of Mr. Schulz's great mind.

-I came back broken a bit but never completely without hope.
-I continued to read Peanuts.
+I came back changed a bit but never completely without hope.
+I still had Peanuts.

 Recently, I went to the Charles M. Schulz Museum to visit the memory of the most important person in my early life.
 It might have just been my imagination but I felt the great man was there walking along with me as I revisited a large part of my youth.